 The experience of suddenly having little-to-no input can be deeply unnerving.
 It could be likened to a silent meditation retreat with the instructional element removed.

 Anticipate this.
-I’m not joking when I suggest training yourself in basic meditation techniques (this book represents a good primer) so you will have the tools to recognise and deal with the chattering mental demons that will be unleashed.
+I’m not joking when I suggest training yourself in basic meditation techniques (this book* is a good primer) so you will have the tools to recognise and deal with the chattering mental demons that will be unleashed.

 But if you have no interest in spending time with yourself (perhaps because you’re afraid of what you might have to confront?) – do yourself a favour and avoid long-distance cycle touring at all costs.